 Neil's Back Story.
 First Cut

-*Thanks due to Waterstone's store managers and all staff there, as well as to many independent booksellers, who have taken to Neil's books and given tremendous support.
+*Thanks due to Waterstone's store managers and all staff, as well as to many independent booksellers, who have taken to Neil's books and given tremendous support.
 Thanks for all the encouragement, as always from libraries.

 NOTE: All comments or praise for books on this website are genuine.

-Combined with a talk by Stan Barstow, at school, Neil was also hugely inspired by his friends' enthusiasm for movies and music - particularly the story telling, poetic and narrative aspects of film and drama.
-A sense of humour, a passion for telling a story and the emotions and experience of life - read and judge for youself ))
+Combined with a talk by Stan Barstow, at school, Neil was also hugely inspired by his friends' enthusiasm for movies, cult books and music - particularly the story telling, poetic and narrative aspects of film and drama.
+A sense of humour, a passion for telling a story and the emotions and experience of life - read and judge for yourself ))

 From here he wrote for the school and college magazines.
 At Six Form College he had a job in the library, despite being banned as a student for talking (he was a quiet lad really).

 Neil and his mate Simon would discuss novels and writers while out jogging through the fields, at the edge of town.

 He studied journalism and became a regular contributor to Melody Maker and to Blitz magazine.
 He was lucky to interview many top rock music artists, including New Order, U2, Paul Weller, and numerous others.
 During all this period of music writing there was always an instinct for stories and for novel writing.

 After gaining a degree in English literature in Newcastle (as a mature student) he went to work in Bristol, to research and write articles for inclusion in programmes for major theatrical productions, both in London and touring.